Avon Cities Jazz Band

-The Avon Cities Jazz Band was a jazz band from Bristol, England, from 1949 to 2000.
+The Avon Cities Jazz Band were a jazz band from Bristol, England, from 1949 to 2000.
 The band performed jazz standards such as "Cotton Tail" and their own songs.

 One example of their compositions is "African Song" from their album Tempo Fugit, which was released in the 1990s.
-The Avon Cities were successful in the 1970s and 1980s.
+The Avon Cities band were successful in the 1970s and 1980s.

 Members

 The core members of the band: